To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Content Analysis

-Figure \ref{topics_all} shows the number of tweets from all dual-stance users classified into 25 most significant anti-vax and pro-vax topic.
-The light indigo bars represent the expected number of tweets for each anti-vax (pro-vax) topic, calculated by multiplying the total topic tweets by the fraction of anti-vax (pro-vax) tweets from dual-stance users to total anti-vax (pro-vax) tweets in the dataset \cite{Zaidi2023}.
+In order to develop a comprehensive understanding of the content posted by the dual-stance users and address Research Question~2, we classify the tweets into different discussion topics using the composite topic modelling method similar to \cite{Zaidi2023}, and present the contrast between expected and observed tweets' count for each topic.
+Please see Ref.~\cite{Zaidi2023} for details of the method.
+Figure \ref{topics_all} shows the number of tweets from all dual-stance users classified into 25 most significant anti-vax and pro-vax topics; these topics were identified in \cite{Zaidi2023}, which also provides complete details about how these topics are defined.
+The light indigo bars represent the expected number of tweets for each anti-vax (pro-vax) topic, calculated by multiplying the total topic tweets by the fraction of anti-vax (pro-vax) tweets from dual-stance users to total anti-vax (pro-vax) tweets in the dataset~\cite{Zaidi2023}.
 Some topics commonly appeared in both anti- and pro-vax tweets (e.g., `masks and lockdowns', `Pfizer/Moderna vaccines') with opposing perspectives and are shown with indigo coloured labels.
-Dual-stance users, in general, contributed more tweets than expected for many anti-vax and pro-vax topics except `jokes (side effects)' and `jokes' as shown in Fig.\ \ref{topics_all}.
+Dual-stance users, in general, contributed more tweets than expected for many anti-vax and pro-vax topics, except `jokes (side effects)' and `jokes' as shown in Fig.~\ref{topics_all}.
 The dual-stance users appear to be highly engaged contributors in the vaccine discourse, who do not send out jokes as much.
 In contrast, \cite{Zaidi2023} found that pure anti-vax users were far more prominent in spreading anti-vax memes and jokes.
-Nonetheless, the characteristics of this cohort are still unclear, mainly because it is also a very diverse group, as discussed in Section \ref{sec:prep}.

 To gain a more nuanced understanding, we divide the dual-stance cohort into three groups, as described in Section \ref{sec:class}, in terms of their general orientation towards vaccination, i.e., pro-leaning, anti-leaning, or balanced.
-We only considered the users with 90\% or more probability to be dual-stance, which allowed us to lower the impact of misclassified tweets.
+We only considered the users with 90\% or more probability to be dual-stance, which should lower the impact of misclassified tweets.
 A majority of the users in this group were pro-leaning at 243,583 (66\%), with 90,313 (25\%) anti-leaning and 32,226 (9\%) balanced.
-The tolerance value $\epsilon$ is set at $0.05$ (see Section \ref{sec:class}).
+The tolerance value $\epsilon$ is set at $0.05$ (see Section~\ref{sec:class}).